jorgemanrubia/qc/README.md

 # Qc

-Qc is a commandline tool that lets you sync and run your [QuantConnect](https://www.quantconnect.com) backtests from the command line.
+Qc is a commandline tool that lets you sync and run your [QuantConnect](https://www.quantconnect.com) backtests.

 ## Installation